Mike Rupprecht – DK3WN.

-A nice software example is AGW Online Kiss, this software works together with an AGW PE enabled sound-modem program and gives you the opportunity to decode AX25 telemetry in kiss mode without a hardware modem.
+A nice example, this software works together with an AGW PE enabled sound-modem program and gives you the opportunity to decode AX25 telemetry in kiss mode without a hardware modem.
 There are a number of satellites that uses the kiss format for telemetry transmission and with the help of this program, you can create a kiss file and decode it with a telemetry decoder that is also available on DK3WN his software page.

 AGW OnlineKISS is already a great program made by DK3WN and there is now a Plus version available with some great new features.
 But it seems they are the cause of some confusion.
 As you can see in the image on the right this software has a pull down menu where one can select the satellite you want to decode.
 The reason for this is, that the software will save a corresponding kiss file in a directory that has the name of the satellite you selected.
 You do have to configure a initialization file with some basic settings.
 Below the file that I use, but this can be different for your environment.